Fleisch mit Gemüse, Aussie-style

 The above luncheon menu, sourced here from Australian state library archives, illustrates fusion cuisine before the term was known.
 In later posts we will examine other menus featured in this link, particularly of Australian wine and food clubs.

-The Vine Inn is a long-standing institution in South Australia, in Nuriootpa about an hour’s drive north of Adelaide.The menu is from November 1956 and features as main course steak and kidney pudding with sauerkraut, green beans, and tomato.
-It’s a dizzying exhibition of rather disparate culinary elements.
+The Vine Inn is a long-standing institution in South Australia, in Nuriootpa about an hour’s drive north of Adelaide.The menu is from November 1956.
+It featured as a main course steak and kidney pie with sauerkraut, green beans, and tomato.
+It’s a dizzying exhibition of disparate culinary elements.

-The bistro menu at the current Vine Inn offers many more choices than its 1956 version.
-But interestingly, Italian food is still represented.
-So is German eating, now more fulsomely represented in the form of different schnitzels and a stuffed Heidelberg chicken.
+The bistro menu of today’s Vine Inn offers many more choices than in 1956.
+But interestingly, Italian food is still present.
+So is German eating, now more elaborate with different schnitzels and a stuffed Heidelberg chicken.
 With the years passing, war memories have receded and some of the old ethnic dishes are back on hotel menus, at least in Barossa and nearby.
 U.K.-inspired foods still feature including a roast of the day, fish and chips, and grilled salmon.

 Penfolds wines featured on the 1956 menu and today have a world-wide reputation.
 So that ’56 menu was ahead of its time in that regard too.